MedicinesFAQ

-Piretanide Uses, Dosage, Side Effects, Food Interaction and all others data.
+Piretanide Uses, Dosage, Side Effects and more

 Piretanide (INN, trade names Arelix, Eurelix, Tauliz) has been synthesized in 1973 at Hoechst AG (Germany) as a loop diuretic compound by using a then-new method for introducing cyclic amine residues in an aromatic nucleus in the presence of other aromatically bonded functional groups.